-As an aside on Batemans Brewery – a few miles away at Wainfleet there is a camping and caravanning site at the main brewery premises.
+An extra little tip on Batemans Brewery… a few miles away at Wainfleet there is a camping and caravanning site at the main brewery premises.
 You can take a tour of the brewery and have a few drinks in the bar before camping overnight!Check prices and book

 The Stanley Hotel

 One of the most centrally located hotels in Boston Lincolnshire, The Stanley Hotel is situated on the High Street just a few doors down from the famous Mountain’s Boston Sausage butcher shop.

 It’s a great spot in the heart of town as a base for exploring, with the Market Square a couple of minutes’ walk away, and an abundance of pubs, restaurants and shops nearby.

 The Stanley Hotel has made use of a historic oak-beamed building, reimagined as a contemporary hotel.
 The rooms are spacious and have a luxury modern feel, each fitted with plush carpets and a walk-in shower.
 Some also come with a city view from a private balcony.

 Overall, this is a great little hotel to stay in comfort with quick access to Boston’s central attractions.Check prices and book